JoeyTatu/AWSCloud9Backup-SWProject_RubyOnRails/README.md

 # User authenication (Sign up/Log in)
 Reynoso, R..
 2019.
 Simple Authentication Guide with Ruby on Rails.
 [ONLINE] Available at: https://levelup.gitconnected.com/simple-authentication-guide-with-ruby-on-rails-16a6255f0be8 [Accessed 20 February 2020].

+# Datepicker
+Revelli, M. (2016).
+The easiest way to add a Datepicker in Rails.
+[ONLINE].
+Available at: https://dev.mikamai.com/2016/07/13/the-easiest-way-to-add-a-datepicker-in-rails/ [Accessed 25 February 2020].